SAP-samples/teched2023-AD266/exercises/ex5/README.md

 In this exercise, we will look at the steps required to deploy the application to SAP Business Technology Platform.

-## Exercise 5.1 Creating a destination for SuccessFactors API endpoint and Synthetic OpenAPI service
+## 5.1 Creating a destination for SuccessFactors API endpoint and the Synthetic OpenAPI service

-1. Please follow [this](https://developers.sap.com/tutorials/cp-cf-create-destination.html) tutorial to create a destination in your BTP Trial account cockpit with the following details:
+- [ ] Please follow [this](https://developers.sap.com/tutorials/cp-cf-create-destination.html) tutorial to create a destination in your BTP Trial account cockpit with the following details:

    ```
    Name: SFSF-BASIC-ADMIN